trpc/trpc/README.md

 This will cache the `messages.list` so it's instant when a user visits the page.

-### Invoking route directly
+### Invoking directly

-You can also invoke a route directly and pass the data as props.
+You can also invoke a procedure directly and pass the data as props.

 <details><summary>In `getStaticProps`</summary>